 It is available as a service through TigerGraph Cloud or standalone in two editions, Developer and Enterprise.
 It provides robust and efficient data pipelines at the Python level to interact with the TigerGraph database to perform common data processing functions such as:

 data batching and/or streaming for ML model development, training, and inference purposes.

-TigerGraph ML Workbench on Cloud also provides an end-to-end solution from development to deployment including a fully-managed Jupyter notebook instance with:
+ML Workbench on Cloud provides an ML solution from development to deployment including a fully-managed Jupyter notebook instance with:

 distributed AutoML for hyperparameter tuning